History of the Markets

-Annex Markets—beloved New York City destination for New Yorkers and tourists alike.
+Annex Markets—beloved New York City destinations for New Yorkers and tourists alike.

 Annex Markets started in 1976 as a penny-jar investment on an estranged corner lot in Chelsea by native New Yorker Alan Boss.
 Having marshaled 11 vendors for the market's first weekend, Boss shaped Annex into an outdoor shopping Mecca featuring 100s of vendors and known to treasure hunters worldwide.

 Annex Markets continues to evolve.
-It remains a destination location for celebrities, prop masters, set designers, fashion designers, artists, antique-lovers, decorators, architects, and others.
+Its venerable Chelsea Flea Market location remains a destination location for celebrities, prop masters, set designers, fashion designers, artists, antique-lovers, decorators, architects, and others.
 It’s been featured countless times in global print media and as the backdrop for movies and commercials, including recent HGTV and A&E programs.